 Why I love Coneflowers

-Coneflowers love the sun, and that’s what makes them perfect as fillers for my front garden bed.
+Coneflowers love the sun, making them perfect as fillers for my front garden bed.
 I love that they grow straight up instead of spreading over the ground.
 They stay in their little space and don’t become invasive to the surrounding plants.

 How to grow Coneflowers

 You can grow coneflowers by seeds or purchase the plant when they’re in season.
 Either way, they’ll look amazing and come back each year!
-They don’t require a ton of water, so they are impossible to kill if you’re not always on your watering game.
+They don’t require much water, so they are impossible to kill if you’re not always on your watering game.
 They are super pretty when mixed with lavender.

 Flowering Trees and Shrubs

 My favorite flowering trees and shrubs to plant are azaleas, gardenias, camellias, dogwood trees, crepe myrtles, jasmine, and southern magnolias.